Phreno/lazymvn/docs/internal/FIX_SPRING_BOOT_1X_JVM_ARGS.md

 ## Problem Description

 When running a Spring Boot 1.2.2.RELEASE application, the log filtering and formatting configured in `lazymvn.toml` were completely ignored.
-Neither the custom log format (`[%p][%c] %m%n`) nor the package-level filtering (`fwmc.internal.core=WARN`) were applied.
+Neither the custom log format (`[%p][%c] %m%n`) nor the package-level filtering (`foo.internal.core=WARN`) were applied.

 ### Root Cause